 Evidence and documentation

 Afterward, attach any documentation or evidence that shows that you are, in fact, unemployed due to unavoidable circumstances on the company’s part.
-In this section, you can include your layoff letter or some other such documentation that supports your claims in a clear manner.
+In this section, you can include your layoff letter or some other documentation that clearly supports your claims.

 I am also attaching a copy of my layoff letter from company XYZ for reference.
-I request you to kindly assess it closely, as it proves my claims of being unemployed without my own will.
-Also, I am attaching some of my pay stubs and evaluation documentation from when I was employed, which proves that I had consistently delivered my services in a professional way.
+I request that you kindly assess it closely, as it proves my claims of being unemployed without my own will.
+Also, I am attaching some of my pay stubs and evaluation documentation from when I was employed, which proves that I have consistently delivered my services in a professional way.

 Conclusion